nilanshu96/nextjs-blog/posts/next-github-pages.md

 ```
 - Click **Start Commit** and after writing a commit message click **Commit new file**
-- The above procedure should be enough to deploy your website.
+- The above action should be enough to deploy your website.
 If your website isn't being hosted from your root url (example: xyz.github.io) but instead is being hosted on a branch url (example: xyz.github.io/blog) then there would be errors while fetching static files.
 Also if you're using the **next/image** tag of NextJs then there will also be errors while exporting your project as the default image loader won't work.
 - To fix these add a file named **.env.production** to the root directory of your NextJs project and paste something like the following

 ```